MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/Azure Cosmos DB v2.md

     [![The Navigator dialog box shows your data.](./media/azure-cosmosdb/Navigator.png)](./media/azure-cosmosdb/azure-cosmosdb-navigation.png#lightbox)

-8. The most optimal way to specify partition key filter (so that aggregate queries can be pushed down to Cosmos DB) is to use **Dynamic filtering with Parameters**.
-To use Dynamic filtering with Parameters, you would create a dataset with unique partition key values, create a Parameter, add it as filter on main dataset, bind it to the unique Partition key datset and use it as a Slicer for the main dataset.
-Please follow the below steps a through e to enable Dynamic filtering with Parameters.
+8. The most optimal way to specify Partition Key filter (so that the aggregate queries can be pushed down to Cosmos DB) is to use **Dynamic filtering with Parameters**.
+To use Dynamic filtering with Parameters, you would **create a dataset with unique partition key values**, **create a Parameter**, **add it as filter on main dataset**, **bind it to the unique Partition key datset** and **use it as a Slicer for the main dataset**.
+Please follow the below steps to enable Dynamic filtering of Partition Key values with Parameters.

    **a.
 Create a dataset with unique partition key values**:

       Click **Transform Data** instead of clicking "Load" on the previous Navigator tab to bring up the Power Query Editor.
-Right click on the Queries dataset and click Reference to create new dataset.
+Right click on the Queries dataset and click **Reference** to create new dataset.

    ![Partition Key dataset in Power Query editor.](./media/azure-cosmosdb/PKeyDataset.png)